AdobeDocs/platform-learn.en/help/tutorial-website-implementation/analytics.md

 ---
 title: Add Adobe Analytics
-description: Learn how to implement Adobe Analytics using the Adobe Analytics tags extension, send the page view beacon, add variables, track events, and add plugins.
+description: Learn how to implement Adobe Analytics using the Adobe Analytics tag extension, send the page view beacon, add variables, track events, and add plugins.
 This lesson is part of the Implement the Experience Cloud in websites tutorial.
 solution: Experience Platform, Data Collection, Analytics
 exl-id: dababaf2-ff8f-4178-8eaf-04a707b4ab05
 ---